-Two points will be awarded to Projects based on the Applicant's commitment to contribute funds to a local Nonprofit Organization in an amount equal to 0.10% (10 basis points) of the total bond issue or \$20,000, whichever is greater.
+The Commission awards two points to Projects based on the Applicant's commitment to contribute funds to a local Nonprofit Organization in an amount equal to 0.10% (10 basis points) of the total bond issue or \$20,000, whichever is greater.

-The nonprofit program being supported must include in its service area the county in which the Project is located and must provide housing, housing-related services, or nearby community/social services that are available to the residents of the Project.
-At least 50% of the donation must be made to a CBO as defined in the previous section.
+The Applicant must provide the Commission with a written request to approve a donation to a specific Nonprofit Organization.
+The Nonprofit Organization being supported must include in its service area the county in which the Project is located and must provide housing, housing-related services, or nearby community/social services that are available to the residents of the Project.
+At least 50% of the donation must be made to a CBO as defined in Section 4.5 Projects that are By and For the Community.
 The program receiving the donation cannot require participants to have a specific religious affiliation.
 Donations may be split among no more than four recipients.
 Up to 25% of the total donation may be made to an advocacy organization.
-The donation recipient must be approved by the Commission prior to the approval of the Project's Finance Resolution and the donation must be paid at the time of bond closing.